ColeTrammer/snfos/README.md

 # To build
 * preferable to install qemu and run ./qemu.sh to run the OS virtually.
 * need to create the snfos version of gcc and binutils, a process detailed at OS Dev Wiki.
+The changes to the source are provided in ports

 # Notes
 * Needs to be be completely redesigned to accomodate symmetric multi processing and probably a bunch of other stuff.